https://github.com/lerna-lite/lerna-lite

 ## Troubleshooting

-If you have problems running the lib and your problems are related to Git commands that were executed, then we suggest to first try with the `--dry-run` option to see if it helps in finding the error(s) that you may have.
+If you have problems running the project and your problems are related to Git commands that were executed, we then suggest to first try with the `--dry-run` option to see if it helps in finding the error(s) that you may have.
 Another great, and possibly much more useful suggestion, is to search in the original Lerna [issues](https://github.com/lerna/lerna/issues) list and see if any solution could help you (remember that Lerna-Lite is a fork of the original code from Lerna and it works the same way).
 Lastly, if that is not enough and you wish to troubleshoot yourself, then read this [Troubleshooting - Wiki](https://github.com/lerna-lite/lerna-lite/wiki/Troubleshooting) to possibly troubleshoot yourself the execution in your own environment.

 ## Published Packages

-| Package Name | Version | Description | Changes |
+| Package Name | Version | NPM Downloads | Description | Changes |

-| ------------ | ------- | ----------- | ------- |
+| ------------ | ------- | ------------- | ----------- | ------- |

-| [@lerna-lite/cli](https://github.com/lerna-lite/lerna-lite/tree/main/packages/cli) | [![npm](https://img.shields.io/npm/v/@lerna-lite/cli.svg)](https://www.npmjs.com/package/@lerna-lite/cli) | Lerna-Lite CLI required to execute any command | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/cli/CHANGELOG.md) |
+| [@lerna-lite/cli](https://github.com/lerna-lite/lerna-lite/tree/main/packages/cli) | [](https://www.npmjs.com/package/@lerna-lite/cli) | [](https://www.npmjs.com/package/@lerna-lite/cli) | Lerna-Lite CLI | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/cli/CHANGELOG.md) |

-| [@lerna-lite/core](https://github.com/lerna-lite/lerna-lite/tree/main/packages/core) | [![npm](https://img.shields.io/npm/v/@lerna-lite/core.svg)](https://www.npmjs.com/package/@lerna-lite/core) | Lerna-Lite core & shared methods (internal use) | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/core/CHANGELOG.md) |
+| [@lerna-lite/core](https://github.com/lerna-lite/lerna-lite/tree/main/packages/core) | [](https://www.npmjs.com/package/@lerna-lite/core) | [](https://www.npmjs.com/package/@lerna-lite/core) | Lerna-Lite core functions | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/core/CHANGELOG.md) |

-| [@lerna-lite/init](https://github.com/lerna-lite/lerna-lite/tree/main/packages/init) | [![npm](https://img.shields.io/npm/v/@lerna-lite/init.svg)](https://www.npmjs.com/package/@lerna-lite/init) | Setup your monorepo to use Lerna-Lite | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/init/CHANGELOG.md) |
+| [@lerna-lite/init](https://github.com/lerna-lite/lerna-lite/tree/main/packages/init) | [](https://www.npmjs.com/package/@lerna-lite/init) | [](https://www.npmjs.com/package/@lerna-lite/init) | Lerna-Lite setup | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/init/CHANGELOG.md) |

-| [@lerna-lite/publish](https://github.com/lerna-lite/lerna-lite/tree/main/packages/publish) | [![npm](https://img.shields.io/npm/v/@lerna-lite/publish.svg)](https://www.npmjs.com/package/@lerna-lite/publish) | Publish packages in the current workspace | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/publish/CHANGELOG.md) |
+| [@lerna-lite/publish](https://github.com/lerna-lite/lerna-lite/tree/main/packages/publish) | [](https://www.npmjs.com/package/@lerna-lite/publish) | [](https://www.npmjs.com/package/@lerna-lite/publish) | Publish workspace packages | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/publish/CHANGELOG.md) |

-| [@lerna-lite/version](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version) | [![npm](https://img.shields.io/npm/v/@lerna-lite/version.svg)](https://www.npmjs.com/package/@lerna-lite/version) | Bump Version & write Changelogs | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/version/CHANGELOG.md) |
+| [@lerna-lite/version](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version) | [](https://www.npmjs.com/package/@lerna-lite/version) | [](https://www.npmjs.com/package/@lerna-lite/version) | Bump Version & Changelogs | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/version/CHANGELOG.md) |

-| [@lerna-lite/exec](https://github.com/lerna-lite/lerna-lite/tree/main/packages/exec) | [![npm](https://img.shields.io/npm/v/@lerna-lite/exec.svg)](https://www.npmjs.com/package/@lerna-lite/exec) | Execute shell command in current workspace | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/exec/CHANGELOG.md) |
+| [@lerna-lite/exec](https://github.com/lerna-lite/lerna-lite/tree/main/packages/exec) | [](https://www.npmjs.com/package/@lerna-lite/exec) | [](https://www.npmjs.com/package/@lerna-lite/exec) | Execute shell commands in repo | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/exec/CHANGELOG.md) |

-| [@lerna-lite/changed](https://github.com/lerna-lite/lerna-lite/tree/main/packages/changed) | [![npm](https://img.shields.io/npm/v/@lerna-lite/changed.svg)](https://www.npmjs.com/package/@lerna-lite/changed) | List local packages that changed since last release | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/changed/CHANGELOG.md) |
+| [@lerna-lite/changed](https://github.com/lerna-lite/lerna-lite/tree/main/packages/changed) | [](https://www.npmjs.com/package/@lerna-lite/changed) | [](https://www.npmjs.com/package/@lerna-lite/changed) | List changes since last release | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/changed/CHANGELOG.md) |

-| [@lerna-lite/diff](https://github.com/lerna-lite/lerna-lite/tree/main/packages/diff) | [![npm](https://img.shields.io/npm/v/@lerna-lite/diff.svg)](https://www.npmjs.com/package/@lerna-lite/diff) | Diff all packages or a single package since last release| [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/diff/CHANGELOG.md) |
+| [@lerna-lite/diff](https://github.com/lerna-lite/lerna-lite/tree/main/packages/diff) | [](https://www.npmjs.com/package/@lerna-lite/diff) | [](https://www.npmjs.com/package/@lerna-lite/diff) | Diff changes since last release | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/diff/CHANGELOG.md) |

-| [@lerna-lite/list](https://github.com/lerna-lite/lerna-lite/tree/main/packages/list) | [![npm](https://img.shields.io/npm/v/@lerna-lite/list.svg)](https://www.npmjs.com/package/@lerna-lite/list) | List local packages | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/list/CHANGELOG.md) |
+| [@lerna-lite/list](https://github.com/lerna-lite/lerna-lite/tree/main/packages/list) | [](https://www.npmjs.com/package/@lerna-lite/list) | [](https://www.npmjs.com/package/@lerna-lite/list) | List local packages | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/list/CHANGELOG.md) |

-| [@lerna-lite/listable](https://github.com/lerna-lite/lerna-lite/tree/main/packages/listable) | [![npm](https://img.shields.io/npm/v/@lerna-lite/listable.svg)](https://www.npmjs.com/package/@lerna-lite/listable) | Listable utils used by `list` and `changed` commands (internal use) | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/listable/CHANGELOG.md) |
+| [@lerna-lite/listable](https://github.com/lerna-lite/lerna-lite/tree/main/packages/listable) | [](https://www.npmjs.com/package/@lerna-lite/listable) | [](https://www.npmjs.com/package/@lerna-lite/listable) | Listable utils for `list`, `changed` | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/listable/CHANGELOG.md) |

-| [@lerna-lite/npmlog](https://github.com/lerna-lite/lerna-lite/tree/main/packages/npmlog) | [![npm](https://img.shields.io/npm/v/@lerna-lite/npmlog.svg)](https://www.npmjs.com/package/@lerna-lite/npmlog) | inline version of `npmlog` util (mostly for internal usage) | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/npmlog/CHANGELOG.md) |
+| [@lerna-lite/npmlog](https://github.com/lerna-lite/lerna-lite/tree/main/packages/npmlog) | [](https://www.npmjs.com/package/@lerna-lite/npmlog) | [](https://www.npmjs.com/package/@lerna-lite/npmlog) | inline version of `npmlog` util | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/npmlog/CHANGELOG.md) |

-| [@lerna-lite/profiler](https://github.com/lerna-lite/lerna-lite/tree/main/packages/profiler) | [![npm](https://img.shields.io/npm/v/@lerna-lite/profiler.svg)](https://www.npmjs.com/package/@lerna-lite/profiler) | Lerna-Lite Profiler used by some optional commands (internal use) | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/profiler/CHANGELOG.md) |
+| [@lerna-lite/profiler](https://github.com/lerna-lite/lerna-lite/tree/main/packages/profiler) | [](https://www.npmjs.com/package/@lerna-lite/profiler) | [](https://www.npmjs.com/package/@lerna-lite/profiler) | internal profiler | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/profiler/CHANGELOG.md) |

-| [@lerna-lite/run](https://github.com/lerna-lite/lerna-lite/tree/main/packages/run) | [![npm](https://img.shields.io/npm/v/@lerna-lite/run.svg)](https://www.npmjs.com/package/@lerna-lite/run) | Run npm scripts in current workspace | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/run/CHANGELOG.md) |
+| [@lerna-lite/run](https://github.com/lerna-lite/lerna-lite/tree/main/packages/run) | [](https://www.npmjs.com/package/@lerna-lite/run) | [](https://www.npmjs.com/package/@lerna-lite/run) | Run npm scripts in workspace | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/run/CHANGELOG.md) |

-| [@lerna-lite/watch](https://github.com/lerna-lite/lerna-lite/tree/main/packages/watch) | [![npm](https://img.shields.io/npm/v/@lerna-lite/watch.svg)](https://www.npmjs.com/package/@lerna-lite/watch) | Watch for pkg changes and execute callback commands | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/watch/CHANGELOG.md) |
+| [@lerna-lite/watch](https://github.com/lerna-lite/lerna-lite/tree/main/packages/watch) | [](https://www.npmjs.com/package/@lerna-lite/watch) | [](https://www.npmjs.com/package/@lerna-lite/watch) | Watch changes in workspace | [changelog](https://github.com/lerna-lite/lerna-lite/blob/main/packages/watch/CHANGELOG.md) |## Sponsors